garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/24_emitting_events.md

 }
 ```

-An event can have up to 3 indexed types, but there isn’t a strict limit on the number of unindexed parameters.
+An event can have up to 3 indexed types, but there isn't a strict limit on the number of unindexed parameters.

 By the way, argument names after the datatype is optional.
 We could have written the event above as